ray-project/enhancements/reps/2022-09-19-ray-on-spark.md

 head node.
 Issue: How to send the ray head node IP / port to spark driver side ?
 So that on spark driver side user can run  the ray application on the ray cluster.
-Because the spark barrier job keeps running when the ray cluster is up, we cannot user `rdd.collect()` to send the head node IP / port  back to driver side, we need to broadcast the spark driver IP to task side and then in spark task, we can send the  head node IP / port back to driver node by TCP connection.
+Because the spark barrier job keeps running when the ray cluster is up, we cannot use `rdd.collect()` to send the head node IP / port  back to driver side, we need to broadcast the spark driver IP to task side and then in spark task, we can send the  head node IP / port back to driver node by TCP connection.